johngoldin/can_i_get_a_clean_project/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: |
+  Use this form to send me a message via e-mail.
+  The message is forwarded to me by [Formspree](https://formspree.io) and includes your e-mail address for me to reply to.
 draft: false
 formspree_form_id: xnqljppp
 layout: split-right